 Best office chairs

 If you're the sort of person who prioritizes functionality over flash, the NeueChair is an excellent option.
-Which isn't to say it's not stylish—quite the opposite, the NeueChair comes in a sleek, muted obsidian or flashy chrome/silver, both with bold, sweet curved supports on the back and an attractive black mesh.
-But more importantly, the NeueChair is built to last, with a heavy, sturdy industrial construction.
-Even the weight of the chair in the packaging indicates that this is a solid piece of carefully constructed industrial art: it's heavy and substantial.
+Which isn't to say it's not stylish—quite the opposite; the NeueChair comes in a sleek, muted obsidian or flashy chrome/silver, both with bold, sweet curved supports on the back and an attractive black mesh.
+But, more importantly, the NeueChair is built to last, with a heavy, sturdy industrial construction.
+Even the chair's weight in the packaging indicates that this is a solid piece of carefully constructed industrial art: it's heavy and substantial.

-Assembling it is a breeze, as it comes in two discrete pieces and is simply a matter of inserting the casters and pushing them together.
-And almost every aspect of the seat is adjustable, from the armrests (which you can move in three dimensions to perfectly suit your elbows and forearms) to the adjustable lumbar support system that lets you change the height and depth of the backrest.
-It's one of the best office chairs I've ever had the pleasure to sit in and, if you can afford the admittedly steep price tag, well worth the investment.
+Assembling it is a breeze, as it comes in two discrete pieces, and is simply a matter of inserting the casters and pushing them together.
+Almost every aspect of the seat is adjustable, from the armrests (which you can move in three dimensions to perfectly suit your elbows and forearms) to the adjustable lumbar support system that lets you change the height depth of the backrest.
+It's one of the best office chairs I've ever had the pleasure to sit in, and if you can afford the admittedly steep price tag, well worth the investment.

-The Steelcase Leap is one of the most iconic modern chairs with a price to match its performance.
-Wirecutter named it the best office chair a couple of years ago, but we prefer the newer Steelcase Gesture for a number of reasons.
-Foremost of which is, holy smoke, it feels good.
+The Steelcase Leap is one of the most iconic modern chairs with a price to match its performance, but we prefer the newer Steelcase Gesture for several reasons.
+Foremost of which is, holy smokes, it feels good.
 If your eyes are still watering at the cost, know this: much as we enjoyed the other chairs singled out here, none of them came close to the comfort of the Gesture.

 Imagine your butt and back being perfectly cupped by the giant ever-loving hand of the deity of your choice.
 That's what the Gesture is like.
 Or, as it became known amongst us testing it: 'the dream chair.'
 Anyone that spends a significant amount of time in a chair should seriously consider splurging on this one.
 The steep price buys you a lifetime warranty and your butt the most comfortable embrace it’ll ever experience.

-We can't confirm that, but what the Embody's flexible matrix design definitely does offer is superb support in the lower back area.
-The higher part functions like a more sophisticated version of the OM5, automatically adjusting to your posture and sitting position.
+We can't confirm that, but what the Embody's flexible matrix design definitely offers is superb support in the lower back area.
+The higher part functions as a more sophisticated version of the OM5, automatically adjusting to your posture and sitting position.
 The puckered fabric used for the seat material also stays pleasantly cool during extended gaming sessions.
-The Embody is clearly an excellent chair, especially if you have lower back problems, but the sky high price tag means you might end up spending more on your chair than your actual gaming PC.
+The Embody is clearly an excellent chair, especially if you have lower back problems, but the sky-high price tag means you might end up spending more on your chair than your actual gaming PC.

 On the face of it, the Office Master OM5 sounds like the snake oil of seating.
-The marketing materials describe it as "a self weighing chair that intuitively responds to a wide range of body weights and sizes without the need for manual tension."
-Essentially: don't worry about all those levers and knobs on the other chairs, this one will magically work out what your butt and back need, no problemo.
+The marketing materials describe it as "a self-weighing chair that intuitively responds to a wide range of body weights and sizes without the need for manual tension."
+Essentially: don't worry about all those levers and knobs on the other chairs; this one will magically work out what your butt and back need, no problem.
 Our skepticism didn't last long, though, because when it comes to the OM5, sitting is believing.

-There are a couple of manual adjustments possible, but all of the magic happens around your back and hip.
+There are many manual adjustments possible, but all of the magic happens around your back and hip.
 As you lean back and apply pressure, the seat pan shifts forwards while the backrest reclines in response, articulating smoothly thanks to wheels on runners that function much like the ones in desk draw sliders.
 It takes a little getting used to, but transitioning from upright work mode to relaxing whilst playing or watching swiftly becomes a cinch.
-If you want comfort and can't be bothered with levers and adjustments, the OM5 is one of our favorites because it gives you high-end quality and comfort at a mid range price.
+If you want comfort and can't be bothered with levers and adjustments, the OM5 is one of our favorites.
+It gives you high-end quality and comfort at a mid-range price.

-Office Star's range of chairs don't look noteworthy at first glance, but the customer reviews are consistently good.
+Office Star's line of chairs doesn't look noteworthy initially, but the customer reviews are consistently good.
 We like the ProGrid Back Managers Chair a lot because it offers the kind of tweakability usually only found on much more expensive models.

-Using its daunting array of levers, you can adjust the height and tilt of the chair, plus slide the seat pan forwards or backwards.
+Using its daunting array of levers, you can adjust the chair's height and tilt, plus slide the seat pan forwards or backward.
 The backrest can also be shifted up or down, and the armrests raised or lowered and slid back and forth until you find the perfect position.
-It may take a while, but once tune it to your liking the chair becomes incredibly comfortable.
-With so much customization, the ProGrid is a strong choice, and very hard to beat at this price.
+It may take a while, but once you tune it to your liking, the chair becomes incredibly comfortable.
+With so much customization, the ProGrid is a strong choice and very hard to beat at this price.

 How we test gaming chairs

-Between recent articles about the effects of sitting down on your body, and our experimentation with standing desks, you might think PC Gamer has fallen out of love with the humble chair.
-Dear reader, that could not be further from the truth.
-As gamers and office workers, our writers spend a significant chunk of each day sitting on their money makers in front of screens.
+Between recent articles about the effects of sitting down on your body and our experimentation with standing desks, you might think PC Gamer has fallen out of love with the humble chair.
+The dear reader, that could not be further from the truth.
+As gamers and office workers, we spend a significant chunk of each day sitting on our money makers in front of screens.
 Given that most of us don't plan to change that anytime soon, it only makes sense to do so in a great chair.
 So that's what I set out to find.

-I wanted to find chairs that maximized comfort, support, and value.
-I knew I needed expert advice to help narrow my search, so I spoke with Melissa Afterman, MS CPE, a Senior Principal Ergonomist with VSI Risk Management & Ergonomics, Inc. who specializes in workstation setups.
-"Absolutely chairs are still okay," she told me.
+"Absolutely, chairs are still okay," she told me.
 "Yes, we know that sitting too long is bad for you.
-The reality is that standing too long is just as bad for you, and so the answer is movement.
+The reality is that standing too long is just as bad for you, so the answer is movement.
 Taking breaks, getting up at least every hour and moving, or changing your position from standing to sitting every hour so that you're not standing too long either."

-When searching for a new chair, aside from essential-but-obvious tweakable elements like seat height and armrests, Melissa told me a key element to consider is the backrest: "If you're typing and working at the computer, you really want more upright support so that you can maintain neutral spine posture and let the chair hold you up," she said.
-"But when you switch to gaming mode, you may want to recline a little bit to relax your lower back, while still having good support in that position.
-So a locking backrest and/or some sort of tension control is important."
+"If you're typing and working at the computer, you really want more upright support so that you can maintain neutral spine posture and let the chair hold you up," she said.
+"But when you switch to a gaming mode, you may want to recline a little bit to relax your lower back while still having good support in that position.
+So a locking backrest and/or some tension control is important."

 Another feature to look for, though it tends to be found on more expensive models, is a seat pan slider.
-This enables you to slide the positioning of your butt forwards or backwards relative to the backrest.
-"The nice thing about that," explained Afterman, "is that if you’re tall you can get more support behind your legs, and if you're short it can be set more shallow so you can actually sit all the way back in the chair."
-Unfortunately this seems to be a feature found only on office-style chairs so far, somewhat accounting for their higher price tag over their racing-style counterparts.
+This enables you to slide the positioning of your butt forwards or backward relative to the backrest.